dmaslakov/gradle-strapdownjs-plugin/README.md

                                     // check default template for inspiration
     }

-If not overridden the [default template](src/main/resources/com/github/gradle-plugins/strapdownjs/default.html) is used.
+If not redefined through `templateFile`, the [default template](src/main/resources/com/github/gradle-plugins/strapdownjs/default.html) is used.

 ## How to develop
+### Edit and build
 Execute `gradle idea` and use IntelliJ IDEA with generated project file.

 Alternatively, do build using Gradle wrapper (`./gradlew` for *nix, or `gradlew.bat` for Windows) or use locally installed Gradle 1.6.

+### Code style
+1. Use tabs: one tab for indent; two tabs for statement continuation.
+2. Use opening brace `{` on new line for class and method, but on same line in other cases.

 ## License
 See [LICENSE](LICENSE) file.